efernandez1121/3D-Group-PROJ/README.md

 ### Midway build progress:
 https://youtu.be/jZTyv9U5xlM

-### Description of current target for the game - final target :
+### Description of current target for the game/final target :

 It will an avatar based game where the player plays as a cat while the camera watches slightly behind it in a 3rd person view.
 The player will navigate through a maze to find a chest hidden in the maze (Victory situation).
 As the cat moves, it will use up stamina which can only be refilled through completion of a simon-says minigame also located in the maze.